Why indian choose overseas education

 Meanwhile, UNESCO-linked sources report approximately 1.33 million Indian students were enrolled overseas in early 2024, with more recent estimates pushing that figure past 1.8 million in 2025.

-That surge translates into substantial global impact: Indian students spent an estimated US$47 billion abroad in 2022, with projections reaching US$70 billion by 2025.
-These numbers reflect more than short-term trends—they underline growing ambition, evolving aspirations and shifting priorities among Indian students and families.
+These numbers reflect more than short-term trends – they underline growing ambition, evolving aspirations and shifting priorities among Indian students and families.

 The Global Education Migration Trend Among Indians